tyang896/employee-database/README.md

    ```
    SOURCE db/schema.sql
    ```
 3. After running the schema file, you can optionally run the seeds file from the repository using `SOURCE db/seeds.sql` or run your own commands to create values for your table.
+Once you've used mysql, use the `exit` command to quit mySQL.
+4. In the `db/connection.js` file, change the `user` property to `root `, the `database` to `employee_db`, and the password to your mySQL password.
-4. Once you've used mysql, use the `exit` command to quit mySQL, then run the following code in the terminal to start the application:
+5. Run the following code in the terminal to start the application:
 ```
 node index.js
 ```